Chad

 Grand Mosque of N’Djamena

-A significant religious site and a masterpiece of modern Islamic architecture.
+A significant religious site and an impressive example of modern Islamic architecture.

 Chad National Museum

-A cultural treasure trove showcasing Chad’s history and art.
+A cultural hub displaying Chad’s history and art.

 Did you know?
-N’Djamena is located at the confluence of the Chari and Logone rivers, making it a vital trade center! ๐ŸŒ
+N’Djamena is located at the meeting point of the Chari and Logone rivers, making it a key trade center! ๐ŸŒ

 ๐Ÿ“– Sources & References